MindaugasVarkalys/docker-reverse-proxy/README.md

 - `--port, -p` (optional) - Your web server's container exposed port.
 Defaults to `80`.
 - `--container, -c` (optional) - The name of your project's web server container.
 Defaults to `DOMAIN_WITHOUT_DOTS + _web_1`. (e.g. if domain is `example.com`, the default container name is `examplecom_web_1`).
 This is the same how Docker names your container if you have docker-compose.yml file in the directory named as your domain (e.g. example.com) and your container named `web`.

+## renew-certificates.sh

+When run, this script does the following things:
+- Renews certificates using the latest Certbot Docker image.
+- Updates Nginx server.
+- Restarts Nginx server to load the newest certificates.